-On March 14, 2006, Aspen exercised its Equity Purchase Rights and we issued to Aspen 1,000,000 restricted shares of common stock at a purchase price of \$0.20 per share for \$200,000.
-In connection with this transaction, we also issued a five year warrant to purchase 450,000 shares of common stock at an exercise price of \$0.26 per share.
+On March 14, 2006, Aspen exercised its Equity Purchase Rights and we issued to Aspen 1,000,000 restricted shares of common stock at a purchase price of \$0.20/share for \$200,000.
+In connection with this transaction, we also issued a five year warrant to purchase 450,000 shares of common stock at an exercise price of \$0.26/share.

 Also on March 30, 2006, Aspen Select Healthcare exercised its New Debt Rights and entered into the definitive transaction documentation for the Credit Facility Amendment and other such documents required under the Aspen Agreement, dated January 18, 2006.
 As part of the Credit Facility Amendment, we have the right, but not the obligation, to borrow an additional \$200,000 from Aspen Select Healthcare.
-In connection with Aspen making such debt capital available to us, we issued a five year warrant to purchase 450,000 shares of common stock at an exercise price of \$0.26 per share.
+In connection with Aspen making such debt capital available to us, we issued a five year warrant to purchase 450,000 shares of common stock at an exercise price of \$0.26/share.

-During the six months ended June 30, 2006, our operating activities used approximately \$255,700 in cash.
+During the three months ended March 31, 2006, our operating activities used approximately \$278,000 in cash.
 This amount primarily resulted from cash tied-up in receivables as a result of increased revenues and to a lesser extent cash used to pay the expenses associated with our operations as well as fund our working capital needs.
-We also spent approximately \$238,700 on new equipment.
-We were able to finance operations and equipment purchases primarily through the sale of equity securities which provided approximately \$613,600 and to a lessor extent with borrowings on the Aspen credit facility during the six months ended June 30, 2006.
-At June 30, 2006, we had cash and cash equivalents of approximately \$274,400.
+We also spent approximately \$87,000 on new equipment.
+We were able to finance operations and equipment purchases primarily through the sale of equity securities which provided approximately \$613,600 during the three months ended March 31, 2006.
+At March 31, 2006 and May 31, 2006, we had cash and cash equivalents of approximately \$260,100 and \$143,000, respectively.

 At the present time, we anticipate that based on our current business plan, operations and the financing package we announced in January 2006 that we have sufficient cash to become profitable and further manage our business for at least the next 12 months.
 This estimate of our cash needs does not include any additional funding which may be required for growth in our business beyond that which is planned, strategic transactions or acquisitions.
-To the extent we need additional capital beyond our current cash resources, the amended Aspen Credit Facility allows us to draw an additional \$100,000 and we still have \$4,872,000 of availability under our Standby Equity Distribution Agreement with Cornell Capital Partners.
+To the extent we need additional capital beyond our current cash resources, the amended Aspen Credit Facility allows us to draw an additional \$200,000 and we still have \$4,925,000 of availability under our Standby Equity Distribution Agreement with Cornell Capital Partners..
 In the event that we grow faster than we currently anticipate or we engage in strategic transactions or acquisitions and our cash on hand and availability under our Credit Facility and Standby Equity Distribution Agreements is not sufficient to meet our financing needs, we may need to raise additional capital from other resources.
 In such event, we may not be able to obtain such funding on attractive terms or at all and we may be required to curtail its operations.